AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/locate-and-wait-elements.md

 Configuration
 -------------
-The default timeouts that Bellatrix use are placed inside the **testFrameworkSettings.json** file.
+The default timeouts that BELLATRIX use are placed inside the **testFrameworkSettings.json** file.
 Inside it, is the **mobileSettings** section.
 All values are in seconds.
 ```json
 "mobileSettings": {
    "sleepInterval": "1",